Akbar Hydari: Family

 He was the father of Muhammad Saleh Akbar Hydari through his wife Amina Hydari of the Tyabji family.
 His grand daughter, Habiba Hydari married the Goan painter, Mario Miranda.
-His grand-granddaughter is actress Aditi Rao Hydari.
+His great-granddaughter is actress Aditi Rao Hydari.

 Honours

 Hydari was knighted by the British government in the 1928 Birthday Honours. and was formally invested with his knighthood at Hyderabad on 17 December 1929 by the Viceroy, the Lord Irwin.

 Hydari held a number of honorary titles and received many distinctions.
 He was awarded the titles Nawab Hyder Jung Bahadur.
 In 1928, Hydari received British knighthood as a Knight Bachelor, and was formally invested with his knighthood at Hyderabad on 17 December 1929 by the Viceroy, the Lord Irwin.
 In January 1936, he was appointed a member of the Privy Council of the United Kingdom.
 Hydari was an honorary doctor at Osmania University and the University of Madras.